mathieu/decisions-on-ml/README.md

 This repository includes sample material to show how IBM Decision Services can leverage ML predictive models.

+- [docker-python-flask-sklearn-pickle](docker-python-flask-sklearn-pickle/README.md): Shows how to serve a simple Support Vector Machine ML model to predict a default for a loan repayment through a pickle serialization

-- [docker-python-flask-scikit-learn](docker-python-flask-scikit-learn/README.md): Shows how to serve a simple Support Vector Machine ML model to predict a default for a loan repayment.
+- [docker-python-flask-sklearn-joblist](docker-python-flask-sklearn-joblist/README.md): Shows how to serve a simple Support Vector Machine ML model to predict a default for a loan repayment through a joblist serialization